Economic & National Security

 Production Gap What Is the Actual Defense Production Problem?

 This is not a threat scenario argument.
 It does not require a war, a crisis, or even an elevated risk environment to be true.
 The U.S. Navy cannot build the ships it needs — combatants and noncombatants alike — in any timeline that sustains American global power.
 The fleet deficit stands at 68 ships and grows every year because retirements outpace deliveries, and deliveries are constrained by a domestic industrial base already running above rated capacity on current contracted programs.
-Unmanned surface vessels, combat logistics force oilers, amphibious platforms, frigates, and dry cargo ships all compete for the same overcommitted production resources.
-Congress has appropriated $47.4 billion for shipbuilding in FY2026 — and signalled more to come.
+Congress has appropriated $47.4 billion for shipbuilding in FY2026 — and signaled more to come.
 The constraint is not funding or political will.
 It is production capacity that does not exist.

 The country’s shipbuilding industrial base crisis is documented in the Navy’s own public statements and in multiple bipartisan legislative findings.
 This is not a contested premise.
 What is contested is whether the response will be adequate and fast enough.
 TMHG is part of that response.